 - Show up, pay attention, and be a part of daily discussion.
-We each come from different backgrounds, I like to see how topics and backgrounds relate to each other, and I believe we can all learn quite a lot from working with each other which should help solidify understanding and give practice with related ideas and vocabulary. - Lab participation will generally base on attempt and completion rather than correctness, giving some basic uses for some of the tools available to us. - Daily lab assignments are done in class.
-Need to turn in at 11:59 PM the day the lab is due. - 17 Lab assignments
+We each come from different backgrounds, I like to see how topics and backgrounds relate to each other, and I believe we can all learn quite a lot from working with each other which should help solidify understanding and give practice with related ideas and vocabulary. - Lab participation will generally base on attempt and completion rather than correctness, giving some basic uses for some of the tools available to us. - Daily lab assignments are done in class. - 17 Lab assignments